Strife-AI/Strife.SingleplayerDemo/README.md

 ### Visual Studio Instructions (Windows)
 Prerequisite: In the Visual Studio installer, check "Desktop Development with C++".
 1. Open Visual Studio
-1. Open the project with File -> Open Folder -> `Strife.SinglePlayerDemo`
+1. Open the project with File → Open Folder → `Strife.SinglePlayerDemo`
-1. CMake should automatically start running -> you need to cancel this because the default will use the ninja cmake generator.
+1. CMake will automatically start running but needs to be cancelled because the default will use the ninja cmake generator.
+    1. Project → `Cancel CMake Cache Generation`
+1. Configure cmake
     1. Click the dropdown by x64-Debug and open `Manage Configurations...`
     1. Under x64-Debug, click `Show advanced settings`
     1. Then under Cmake generator dropdown, select `Visual Studio 16 2019 Win64`
     1. Repeat the above steps for x64-RelWithDebInfo
-1. Next, go to Project and click `Generate Cache`.
-The cmake build will download all the dependencies including PyTorch, so this could take upwards of 20 minutes.
+1. Project → `Generate Cache`.
+    1. The cmake build will download all the dependencies including PyTorch, so this could take upwards of 20 minutes.
 Vcpkg will cache most of its work so future builds will be much faster.

 ### Non-Visual Studio - Generating Makefiles
 Our team uses CLion, we can guarantee that the engine and the demo game build successfully with it.